mquezada13/FOPT_Dark_Photon_DRalgo/README.md

-# Effective_potential_V5: Dark Photon Model
+# Effective Potential: Dark Photon Model

-# Effective Potential V5

 This repository contains the implementation and analysis of the effective potential related to first-order phase transitions in thermal field theory.
 It includes numerical tools for checking relevant parameters, solving bounce equations, and comparing different approaches (High-T approximation vs. Full potential).